kamilpszczolkowski/furry-game/README.md

 *   furry - main character which moves across board,
 *   game - whole algorithm which starts and maintains the game.

 Every object is in another js file.
-I used module.exports, ten require functions to import objects.
+I used module.exports, then require functions to import objects.
 I used webpack to genrate out.js file, which is connected to the project in index.html.